alpas/alpasdev/src/main/resources/docs/quick-start.md

 <div class="sublist">

 - How to get Alpas setup and running on your local device
-- How to create a connection with a MySQL database
+- How to connect with a MySQL database
-- How to create tables in Alpas and migrate them to a MySQL database
+- How to create database tables in Alpas and migrate them
 - How to create, retrieve, update, and delete data in your MySQL database
-- How to create an entity object
+- How to create a database entity object
 - How to create a controller
-- How to update routes
+- How to add routes
-- How to interact with the MySQL database using Ktorm and Ozone
+- How to interact with the MySQL database using Ozone
-- How to protect against cross site request forgery
+- How to protect your app against the cross site request forgery attacks
 - How to connect an interactive front-end with the powerful Alpas back-end
 - How to create a fun, yet useful to-do list! ✅